 Honestly, there’s no one right answer, because aesthetic preferences vary from person to person.
 You might like frosted aligners and your friend might prefer smooth ones.
 It’s all about deciding what you like best and rolling with it.
 We’ve given you our opinion, but you might have different priorities.
 So, even though they might not have made the top four, here are a few more companies we think you might want to check out.

-SnapCorrect: SnapCorrect is similar to Smilelove in many ways.
-They’re a relatively new, cost-effective option with fairly inconspicuous aligners.
+SnapCorrect: SnapCorrect is a relatively new, cost-effective option with fairly inconspicuous aligners.
 Like Smilelove, their aligners use a smooth, clear plastic and are cut to follow the gumline.
 This smooth plastic doesn’t quite match a tooth’s natural appearance, but as mentioned earlier, some people prefer this shininess.
 As a bonus, every SnapCorrect customer receives free whitening for life, so you can keep up your smile’s appearance forever.